‘B SPARKY & PRACTICAL’ - Mercedes-Benz EQB Independent New Review (Ref:1542/12488)

 Cost of Ownership

-The 100 kW DC on-board charger allows the car to charge the 66.5kWh battery from 10 to 80 per cent in around 40 minutes, and from 10 to 100 per cent in five hours and 45 minutes using an 11kW wall box.
+The 100 kW DC on-board charger allows the car to charge the battery from 10 to 80 per cent in 32 minutes, and from 10 to 100 per cent in seven hours and 15 minutes using an 11kW wall box (it's 10 hours 45 minutes with a 7.4kW wallbox).
 Navigation with Electric Intelligence - included as standard - calculates the route that will get the driver to their destination fastest, taking into account charging times, and taking the stress out of route planning.

 A three-year subscription to the Mercedes me Charge public charging service is also included.
 With Mercedes me Charge, customers have access to what is currently the world's biggest charging network: this currently comprises more than 450,000 AC and DC charging points across 3 countries.
 Mercedes me Charge allows customers convenient use of the charging stations of various providers, even when travelling abroad.
 By registering just once, they can benefit from an integrated payment function with a simple billing process.
 Mercedes me Charge enables customers to charge at more than 175,000 public charging points throughout Europe; Mercedes-Benz ensures a subsequent offset with green power.